chameen9/Bauhinia/README.md

 ## Database Setup

-You need to create a database in MySQL and database name should 'bauhiniya'
+You need to create a database in MySQL and database name should be 'bauhiniya'.

-##SQL Quaries for tables
+## SQL Quaries for tables

 create TABLE customers(
     email VARCHAR(100) NOT NULL PRIMARY KEY,